MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/java.md

 ## Next steps

 You can publish your build output to your pipeline.
 You can package and publish your app in a Maven package or a _.war/jar_ file to be deployed to a web application.

+::: moniker range=">=azure-devops-2020"

 Learn more about creating a CI/CD pipeline for your deployment target: